LLOR3NZ-RBX/Berezaa-Method-Data-Migration-Tool/README.md

 3. Replace all “Gets” via Berezaa Method with `BerezaaMethodDataMigrationTool:GetAndMigrateIfNeeded()`.
 4. Replace all “Sets” via Berezaa Method with `[Migrated Data Store]:[Set / Update / Increment]Async()`.

 Below is an example of how an experience may use the module.
+The example

 ```
 -- BEFORE